pmatigakis/dctool2/README.md

 ```

 ### Usage
-dctool2 requires some labeled web pages to be stored in an hdfs folder.
-That
+dctool2 requires some labeled web pages to be stored in a file on an hdfs folder.
-folder must contain one json file per web page.
-The contents of the file must
+Every line on that file must contain one json encoded object per web page.
+The
-have the following schema.
+contents of the object must have the following schema.

 ```python
 {